ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 colcon build
 source install/setub.bash
 ```
-node will look like this:
+Running the node will look like this:
 ```
 ros2 run your_package_name simple_publisher
 ```